rahat-roast-my-app/T-daily-check-in-calculator/README.md

-# 🧠 Daily Testosterone Check-In App
+# 🧠 Daily Testosterone Check-In App (Fixed Version)

-This is a Streamlit app to track your daily testosterone based on your 20 daily habit scores.
+This is a Streamlit app to track your daily testosterone based on your 20 daily habit scores, using your locked-in final weights.

 ## How to Run Locally